How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 Example: "Analyze this 100-page market research report and identify key trends"

-GPT-5: Handled it well using its 400K context window.
+GPT-5: Handled it well within its 128K context window.
 Provided thorough analysis with good trend identification.
-Needed the entire document in one go, which it managed smoothly.
+For a 100-page report, that's tight but workable.

-Claude Opus 4.5: Excellent analysis.
-The 200K context was sufficient.
+Claude Opus 4.6: Excellent analysis.
+The 1M token context handled the full report easily.
 Identified nuanced patterns and contradictions I'd missed.
 Very thorough in connecting disparate sections.

 Example: "What happened in AI this week?"